Popoch39/LasConverter/README.md

 - `y`: 32-bit float
 - `z`: 32-bit float

-The points are written to the file sequentially.
+The points are written to the file sequentially. ( TODO make threads xd )